About Me

 Some interesting tidbits:

-Media Bio
+Short Bio

-Yolande House’s creative writing has appeared in literary magazines such as The Rumpus, Grain, PRISM international, Joyland, and the Humber Literary Review.
+Yolande House’s creative writing has appeared in literary magazines such as The Rumpus, The Fiddlehead, Grain, PRISM international, Joyland, and the Humber Literary Review.
 Her writing has made it to the finalist round at Creative Nonfiction three times, and her Entropy essay was selected as one of the magazine’s “Best of 2018.”
 She can be found on Instagram (healthruwriting) and Twitter (herstorian).
 Currently, she’s revising a completed childhood memoir.

 My Work